-- The region’s average occupancy was 63.2 percent for the four quarters ending Q4/18, down from 66.6 percent a year ago.
+The region’s average occupancy was 61.9 percent for the four quarters ending Q1/19, down from 67.9 percent a year ago.
 Hurricane Harvey caused a spike in hotel demand, first from evacuees and then from out-of-town workers in Houston to assist with recovery efforts.
 Without a similar event to boost demand in the near future, the four-quarter occupancy rate will likely decrease, drawing down both the four-quarter average daily room rate and RevPAR.

-- More than 4,000 rooms across 36 properties were under construction in Q4/18.
-Another 3,700 rooms across 33 properties have confirmed construction starts in the next 12 months.
-The number of hostels under construction is slightly lower than during Q4/17, when nearly 4,000 rooms across 33 properties were under construction.
-Confirmed construction starts, in contrast, were significantly higher a year ago, with over 5,000 rooms across 48 properties in the final planning stage.
+About 4,000 rooms across 38 properties were under construction in Q1/19.
+Another 4,830 rooms across 45 properties have confirmed construction starts in the next 12 months.
+The number of hotels under construction is lower than during Q1/18, when nearly 4,500 rooms across 36 properties were under construction.
+Confirmed construction starts were also slightly higher a year ago, with almost 5,000 rooms across 49 properties in the final planning stage.

 Patrick Jankowski, CERP